 About the journal

-Close Encounters in War Journal is an international peer reviewed journal publishing high-quality and original research, in the English language.
+Close Encounters in War Journal is an international peer-reviewed, open-access journal publishing high-quality and original research, in the English language.
 Please, do check the journal’s Aims and Scope for more information about its focus.
+CEIWJ publishes one thematic issue per year in late November.

-We are committed to peer review integrity and high standards.
-After submission, your paper will be assessed for suitability by the editors, and it will then be submitted to double blind peer review by independent and anonymous expert referees.
+We are committed to peer-reviewing integrity and high standards.
+After submission, your paper will be assessed for suitability by the editors, and it will then be submitted to double-blind peer review by independent and anonymous expert referees.

-1) the editors will ensure that your article follows the journal’s guidelines (see Aims and Scope), that it is right for CEIW Journal, and that it could be interesting and useful for the journal’s readership.
+1) the editors will ensure that your article follows the journal’s guidelines (see Aims and Scope), that it is right for CEIWJ, and that it could be interesting and useful for the journal’s readership.

 2) if the article is accepted by the editors, they will contact two or three experts in your field, who will be asked to check that your work is original or new; that the methodology used is appropriate; that results are presented clearly and appropriately; that your conclusions are reliable.
 Peer reviewers can advise to accept your article, to accept it with minor revisions or with major revisions, or to reject it (usually, the most likely outcome is acceptance with revisions, but you could decide not to accept the peer reviewers comments, and try to publish the article somewhere else).